robenkleene/design-references/photoshop/photoshop-3d.md

 - In 3D mode, the three icons in the lower right orbit, pan, and dolly (zoom).

+## Rendering

+Once you have acceptable quality, just hit the `⎋` key.
+The main thing keeping the render going will do is reduce the amount of noise.

 ## Views

 You can take a view of your model and save it under the `Properties` panel with the `3D Camera` icon selected.
 Choose `Save…` from the `View:` drop-down menu.
 This allows you to rotate your model and view it from other angles while always being able to return to a saved view.